LeonardA-L/Puissance4/README.md

 startMany(10).
 ```

-/!\ Once the AIs are chosen, there's no other to choose other than restarting puissance4.pl
+/!\ Once the AIs are chosen, there's no other way to change them than restarting puissance4.pl.
+Even if the program asks you to choose some ^^ (work in progress).

 ------